 An electron microscope is a microscope that uses a beam of accelerated electrons as a source of illumination.
 It can reveal the structure of smaller objects and makes it possible to study single atoms.
 A soft electron microscope is based on the same method, but the energy of the electrons is lower.
 That makes it possible to study soft organic materials, such as food, textiles or tissues, without destroying the structure of the material.
 There are different kinds of electron microscopes, for example transmission electron microscopes (TEM), scanning transmission electron microscopes (STEM), scanning electron microscope (SEM) and a combinations of focused ion beam microscope and SEM (FIB-SEM).

 On the 5th of May, Soft Microscopy Centre

-will host an industrial workshop aimed for industrial scientists, specialists, and research managers, and academic scientists with an interest in applied science and soft microscopy.
-The purpose of the workshop is to establish new collaborations, strengthen the applied research in the field of soft materials structures and properties based on industrial needs and to start joint projects.
+hosted an industrial workshop aimed for industrial scientists, specialists, and research managers, and academic scientists with an interest in applied science and soft microscopy.
+The purpose of the workshop was to establish new collaborations, strengthen the applied research in the field of soft materials structures and properties based on industrial needs and to start joint projects.

-The workshop is comprised of lectures by leading industrial and academic scientists, presentations of the different environments, guided tours to the microscopes and a good occasion for networking.
+The workshop was comprised of lectures by leading industrial and academic scientists, presentations of the different environments, guided tours to the microscopes and a good occasion for networking.

 , Professor, Department of Physics, Chalmers University of Technology, +46 31 772 32 47, firstname.lastname@example.org,